Build a pro-code agent in Foundry

 Copied!

-Step 3: Define the agent's logic
+Step 3: Define the pro-code agent's logic

-Implement the agent's behavior in the runAgent entry point.
+Implement the pro-code agent's behavior in the runAgent entry point.
 Define the prompt, pass the OMCP configuration to the model query as an MCP server, and consume the agent's response stream:

 Copied!